coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 When a character is injured by a contaminated attack touches an item smeared with diseased matter, or consumes disease-tainted food or drink, he must make an immediate Fortitude saving throw.
-If he succeeds, the disease has no effect---his immune system fought off the infection.
+If he succeeds, the disease has no effect—his immune system fought off the infection.
 If he fails, he takes damage after an incubation period.
 Once per day afterward, he must make a successful Fortitude saving throw to avoid repeated damage.
 Two successful saving throws in a row indicate that he has fought off the disease and recovers, taking no more damage.

-These Fortitude saving throws can be rolled secretly so that the player doesn't know whether the disease has taken hold.
+These Fortitude saving throws can be rolled secretly so that the player doesn’t know whether the disease has taken hold.

 #### Disease Descriptions